(a) What personal information about you we may collect

 Use justification: consent, contract performance, legitimate interests (to allow us to provide you with the content and services on the websites).

-(e) To reorganise or make changes to our business: In the event that we are (i) subject to negotiations for the sale of our business or part thereof to a third party, (ii) sold to a third party or (iii) undergo a re-organisation, we may need to transfer some or all of your personal information to the relevant third party (or its advisors) as part of any due diligence process or transfer it to that re-organised entity or third party and use it for the same purposes as set out in this policy or for the purpose of analysing any proposed sale or re-organisation.
+(e) To reorganise or make changes to our business: In the event that we are: (i) subject to negotiations for the sale of our business or part thereof to a third party; (ii) sold to a third party; or (iii) undergo a re-organisation, we may need to transfer some or all of your personal information to the relevant third party (or its advisors) as part of any due diligence process or transfer it to that re-organised entity or third party and use it for the same purposes as set out in this policy or for the purpose of analysing any proposed sale or re-organisation.

 (f) In connection with legal or regulatory obligations: Law enforcement, regulators and the court service.
 We may process your personal information to comply with our regulatory requirements or dialogue with regulators as applicable which may include disclosing your personal information to third parties, the court service and/or regulators or law enforcement agencies in connection with enquiries, proceedings or investigations by such parties anywhere in the world or where compelled to do so.
 Where permitted, we will direct any such request to you or notify you before responding unless to do so would prejudice the prevention or detection of a crime.
+If you are a Specialist, we may also perform a background check on you to comply with our compliance processes including to prevent fraud, bribery, corruption and sanctions breaches.

 Use justification: legal obligations, legal claims, legitimate interests (to cooperate with law enforcement and regulatory authorities).